aesirkth/ground-control/README.md

 **Run the GUI**

-Make sure the board is connected to your computer
+Make sure the *Launch Pad Station Board* is connected to your computer

 Run `lps_control.py`